-This tool is intended for use on a normal 120-volt circuit and has a grounded plug that looks like the plug illustrated in Fig. 16.

-If a properly grounded outlet is not available, a temporary adapter, shown in Fig. 17, may be used for connecting the 3-prong grounding type plug to a 2-prong receptacle.
+If the tool is intended for use on a circuit that has an outlet that looks like the one illustrated in Fig. A, the tool will have a grounding plug that looks like the plug illustrated in Fig. A. A temporary adapter, which looks like the adapter illustrated in Fig. B, may be used to connect this plug to a matching 2-conductor receptacle as shown in Fig. B if a properly grounded outlet is not available.
 The temporary adapter should be used only until a properly grounded outlet can be installed by a qualified electrician.
-The green colored rigid ear, lug, or the like extending from the adapter must be connected to a permanent ground such as a properly grounded outlet box cover.
+The green-colored rigid ear, lug, and the like, extending from the adapter must be connected to a permanent ground such as a properly grounded outlet box.
 Whenever the adapter is used, it must be held in place with a metal screw.